-Another cause is the excessive consumption of processed foods that are devoid of key nutrients.
-Genetic mutations, environmental pollution, and stress can also affect your bodies ability to absorb nutrients.
+Another cause is the excessive consumption of processed foods that have empty calories and are devoid of critical nutrients.
+Genetic mutations, environmental pollution, and stress can also affect your body’s ability to absorb nutrients in adequate amounts.

-Further compounding the problem of rampant deficiencies, certain nutrients can be very difficult to obtain.
+Further compounding rampant deficiencies, certain essential nutrients can be difficult to obtain.
 Here are a few examples:

-Vitamin D – A large part of the population do not have high enough levels of Vitamin D due to lack of time spent in the sun.
+Vitamin D – We need vitamin D to strengthen and build our bones.
+A large part of the population doesn’t have high enough levels of Vitamin D due to a lack of time spent in the sun.
 Low Vitamin D is associated with depression and increased risk of fractures.

-Choline – You would need to eat 5 to 7 cups of vegetables a day in order to reach dietary choline requirements.
-One could also consume 4 to 5 eggs or organ meat.
+Choline – Choline supports many physiological functions, such as brain development, cell signaling, and warding off inflammation.
+You would need to eat 5 to 7 cups of vegetables daily to meet dietary choline requirements.
+You can also consume 4 to 5 eggs or organ meat for the required amounts.
 Choline deficiency can cause fatty liver disease and neurological problems.

-Vitamin B9 – Otherwise known as folate, is found naturally in produce.
-The government has chosen to fortify processed foods with synthetic folate due to deficiencies.
+Vitamin B9 – Otherwise known as folate, B9 is found naturally in produce and helps red blood cell formation and brain functioning.
+The government has allowed manufacturers to fortify processed foods with synthetic folate to ensure consumers get sufficient amounts.
 Low folate levels can lead to anemia and digestion problems.